 Electronics and Appliance Disposal - Drop Off Location

-posted about 4 years ago by caitria from Recovers
+posted over 4 years ago by caitria from Recovers

 Need to recycle flood damaged electronics or appliances?
 Can do so via curbside pickup or at CHaRM.
 Due to high volume, CHaRM is now offering an expanded drop-off center at 5030 “Old” Pearl St.